mrc-ide/odin.ui/inst/md/editor.md

 ## Further help

-A more detailed user guide can be found (LINK STILL COMING)
+A more detailed user guide can be found [here](https://mrc-ide.github.io/infectiousdiseasemodels-2019/guide/).